|Nutritional Guidelines (per serving)|

 - Garnish: 1 or 3 olives or a lemon twist

 - Optional: 1 dash orange or Angostura bitters

 In a mixing glass filled with ice cubes, combine the gin and vermouth, pouring more or less vermouth to your taste.

 Add a dash of orange or Angostura bitters, if desired.

 Customizing the Martini

 No longer can you walk into a bar or lounge and simply say, "I'll have a martini."
 It often becomes a game of twenty questions:

-It's one drink, yet there are so many options.
-Among all of those, there are a few common recipes and each has its own name.
+It's one drink, yet there are so many options!
+Among those, there are a few common recipes and each has its own name:

-- Bone Dry or Desert Martini - Used in case you want to clarify that no vermouth makes it into the mix.
+Bone Dry or Desert Martini: Used for times when you want to clarify that no vermouth makes it into the mix.
 Essentially, you're drinking chilled gin.